Linear and nonlinear stability of rate-and-state faults: Nucleation lengths from a non-linear analysis of instability

 An immediately apparent consequence of this result is that nucleation lengths vanish as $\epsilon\rightarrow 0$.
-This is born out in numerical solutions of quasi-static instability on slip-law faults [\emph{Ampuero and Rubin}, 2008; \emph{Rubin and Ampuero}, 2009], in which the slip rate simultaneously accelerates and contracts towards a point in space in finite time.
-The slip-pulse nature was shown by \emph{Viesca} [2023] to emerge as the consequence of the partial loss of stability of the blow-up solution (\ref{eq:bu}) such that migration occurs, but the point-like nature of the blow-up is preserved.
-In fully dynamic models of the rupture process, quasi-static acceleration is ultimately limited by inertia, which prohibits continued pointlike acceleration and induces outward propagation of a dynamic rupture.
-How close the quasi-static acceleration approaches this point-like nucleation ultimately depends on the strength of the perturbation on the fault that initiates the sliding instability.
-This can be understood by considering a non-linear stability analysis of a spring-block slider model following the intermediate evolution law [\emph{Ciardo and Viesca}, 2025], in which the value of the critical stiffness delimiting stable and unstable trajectories was found to be dependent on the perturbation size for all evolution laws and that dependency was most sensitive in the slip-law limit ($\epsilon\rightarrow 0$).
-Taking the critical stiffness to be inversely proportional to a fault lengthscale (e.g., perturbation wavelength $\lambda$ or fault half-length $L$), this result implies a perturbation-dependent lengthscale for nucleation.
-In light of this, the nucleation lengths $\epsilon L_p$ or $\epsilon L_f$ must be considered as lower bounds on the pinned or unpinned non-linear nucleation lengths for a given $\epsilon$.
+This is born out in numerical solutions of quasi-static instability on slip-law faults [{\it Ampuero and Rubin}, 2008; {\it Rubin and Ampuero}, 2009], in which the slip rate simultaneously accelerates and contracts towards a point in space in finite time.
+Those results also show apparent migration of the accelerating slip in the form of a slip-pulse.
+The slip-pulse nature was shown by {\it Viesca} [2023] to emerge as the consequence of the partial loss of stability of the blow-up solution (\ref{eq:bu}) such that migration occurs, but the point-like nature of the blow-up is preserved.
+In fully dynamic models of the rupture process, quasi-static acceleration is ultimately limited by inertia, which prohibits continued spatial collapse of acceleration and induces outward propagation of a dynamic rupture.